liuyehcf/BlogSource/_unposts/Interview.md

 Throughout my professional journey, I have had the privilege of working for two distinguished companies.
 The first company is Alibaba Group.
 During my time there, I was part of the IoT department, where our team focused on developing a platform for managing and facilitating various devices, such as smart home security systems and industrial sensors.
 Additionally, we aimed to facilitate industrial upgrading for diverse industries.

-Following my experience at Alibaba Group, I joined a startup called Starrocks, which is widely recognized for its exceptional OALP (Open Analytics and Log Processing) database product in China.
+Following my experience at Alibaba Group, I joined a startup, which is widely recognized for its exceptional OALP (Open Analytics and Log Processing) database product in China, called StarRocks.
 This product stands out for its outstanding performance.

 Once again, I'm delighted to meet you, and I am eager to discuss more during this interview.